Top

 Also, consider whether you want to leave any money to charity, and if you have kids under 18 (16 in Scotland), think about who is going to look after them should you die.

-Rather than requiring the will to be witnessed and signed in person, the new legislation allows wills to be witnessed remotely over video conferencing, such as Zoom or FaceTime.
+When COVID first struck and lockdowns were imposed, the Government made changes that meant wills could be witnessed remotely over video conferencing, such as Zoom or FaceTime.

 Appointing executors